 - Science Alliance: Science tutoring; arrange for speakers to give science-oriented presentations.

-The following are the data of Healdsburg High School.
+The following are the data provided by Healdsburg High School.

 - Graduation Rate: 94%